Constructing the Field of Values of Decomposable and General Matrices Using the ZNN Based Path Following Method: The ZNN Path Following Method for General Indecomposable and Decomposable Matrix Fields of Values

 The average CPU run times to draw a $\partial F(A)$ curve such as depicted in Figure 12 above for a given 250 by 250 dense and unitarily decomposable matrix $A$ with increasing maximal diagonal block dimensions $m$ are listed in Table 1.

 The actual run times for our ZNN path following method and FoV computations with fixed $n$ and $m$ may vary by up to around 10 \% up or down, depending on the distribution of block sizes below the maximal block dimension $m$.\\ Both our path following ZNN method and the Francis complete QR eigendata method can be easily parallelized in Matlab by changing their outermost 'for' loop into a 'parfor' loop that initiates parallel processing.
-The sequential 'for' codes in \cite{FUDecompMatrFoV} end with {\tt ...for.m} and and their parallelized 'parfor' codes with {\tt ...parfor.m}, respectively.
-Running both parallelized code versions on the same problem in parallel mode on a 2019 MacBook Pro with a 2.4 GHz 4 core i5 processor and 16 GB of memory speeds up each of the computations by a factor of around three and the speed advantages of individual block path following methods over complete eigendata methods such as {\tt eig} stay about the same.\\[1mm] Our next data table deals with run time comparisons for constructing the FoV of general square matrices $A_{n,n}$ of sizes $n =250$ and $n = 1000$ that are either dense (top data rows) or in the lower rows allow a unitary block decomposition into six diagonal blocks of the same proportions for either dimension $n$.\\[-3mm]
+Our sequential 'for' codes in \cite{FUDecompMatrFoV} end with {\tt ...for.m} and their parallelized 'parfor' codes with {\tt ...parfor.m}, respectively.
+Running both parallelized code versions on the same problem in parallel mode on a 2019 MacBook Pro with a 2.4 GHz 4 core i5 processor and 16 GB of memory speeds up each of the computations by a factor of around three and the speed advantages of individual block path following methods over global eigendata methods such as Johnson's QR {\tt eig} method stay about the same.
+The Loisel and Maxwell ODE based path follower in \cite{LM18} can unfortunately not be paralyzed since it does not go through any 'for' loop.\\[1mm] Our next data table deals with run time comparisons for constructing the FoV of general square matrices $A_{n,n}$ of sizes $n =250$ and $n = 1000$ that are either dense in the top data rows or that allow a unitary block decomposition into six diagonal blocks of the same proportions for either dimension $n = 250$ or $n = 1000$ in the lower rows.\\[-3mm]